alecthomas/kingpin/README.md

 - Short-flag+parameter combining (`-a parm` -> `-aparm`).
 - Read command-line from files (`@<file>`).
 - Automatically generate man pages (`--help-man`).
+- Negatable boolean flags (`--[no-]flag`).

+## User-visible changes between v2 and v3

+### Some flag types have been removed.

+Some flag types had unintended side-effects, or poor usability.
+For example, flags that created/opened files could result in file-descriptor leaks.
+To avoid confusion these have been removed.

+### Semantics around boolean flags have changed.

+`Bool()` now creates a non-negatable flag.

+Use `NegatableBool()` to add a boolean flag that supports both `--flag` and `--no-flag`.
+This will be displayed in the help.

 ## User-visible changes between v1 and v2